-MyCTSavings opened for enrollment on April 1, 2022 and the first deadline for employers with 100+ employees is on June 30, 2022
+MyCTSavings opened for enrollment on April 1, 2022 and the first deadline for employers with 100+ employees was on June 30, 2022.

 But is MyCTSavings your best choice?
-Learn how a 401(k) plan may outperform the state-provided IRA option.
+Learn how a 401(k) plan may be a better choice than the state-provided IRA option.

 Following the actions of other states, including those of Illinois, California, and Oregon, the Connecticut Retirement Security Program (CRSP) was enacted in 2016 to address the retirement savings challenge of workers in the state.
 At the time, it was estimated that nearly 600,000 workers in the Constitution State lacked access to a workplace retirement plan.

 In this article, we’ll focus on the current details of Connecticut’s retirement plan and how it compares to other small business retirement accounts, such as the commonly used 401(k).
 For an overview of which states have passed mandates and more, be sure to check out our guide on state-sponsored retirement programs.